-Mr G acknowledged that he had been informed of this possible outcome and had accepted the referral.
+Mr G acknowledged that he had been informed of this possible outcome and that a referral had been offered.
 He also agreed that the aftercare was to his total satisfaction.
 He accepted the refund of the treatment fee for the attempted extraction and indicated his appreciation of the gesture of goodwill.